 Bucatini alla Carbonara is probably one of my favorite pasta dishes.
-Carbonara is a Roman dish that combines eggs and cheese and turns them into a creamy sauce bursting with flavor.
+Carbonara is a popular Roman dish (as are Amatriciana and alla Gricia) that combines eggs and cheese and turns them into a creamy sauce bursting with flavor.
 Although spaghetti is often served with Carbonara, I love how a thick bucatini handles this silky sauce.

 Rome, Italy is the birthplace of Carbonara.
 It is only fitting that this masterpiece comes from Rome.
 If there was ever a dish that was a work of art, this is it.
 It is absolutely genius that someone took raw eggs, combined them with fried pork and pecorino romano cheese and created such a rich silky sauce all in under 10 minutes.
 It takes longer to cook the pasta then to make this simple sauce.

 Is carbonara sauce made with cream?